 A brief introduction to the world’s most rare German stamps.

-Revenue stamps are issued by governments to collect taxes and fees.
+Governments issue revenue stamps to collect taxes and fees.
 Sometimes called a tax stamp, fiscal stamp, or duty stamp, revenue stamps look similar to postage stamps, and in some countries, they can be used interchangeably.

-In the United States, revenue stamps were used for tobacco, hunting licenses, and even playing cards.
+Revenue stamps were used for tobacco, hunting licenses, and even playing cards in the United States.

 Interesting Audrey Hepburn Edition

-Out of the 14 million stamps of Audrey Hepburn issued in 2001, only two sheets survived.
+Only two sheets survived out of the 14 million Audrey Hepburn commemorative postage stamps issued in 2001.
 Almost all copies of the stamp were purposefully destroyed because of wrongful publishing.

 The 2016 Kerstfest Stamp

 The 2016 Kerstfest error stamp is a highly valuable stamp worth $112,000.
-Possibly one of the most obvious printing errors in all of stamp collecting.
+One of the most obvious printing errors in all of stamp collecting.

+Kerstfest was meant to be spelled Kestfeest.
 The entire stamp was spelled entirely wrong.
-Kerstfest was meant to be spelled Kestfeest.
-Either purposeful or by accident, the misspelling of the Kerstfest created a six-figure collectible.
+Purposefully or accidentally, the misspelling of the Kerstfest created a six-figure collectible.

 The 50,000,000 Mark

-Germany experienced a terrible inflation issue from 1915 to 1924, thanks to the Weimer Republic.
+Thanks to the Weimer Republic, Germany experienced a terrible inflation issue from 1915 to 1924.
 So, in turn, they began issuing German stamps at the highest denominations they ever had before.

-The highest denomination to ever be issued was the 50 million marks stamp.
+The highest denomination to ever be issued was the 50 million mark stamp.
 This stamp today is valued very low but holds incredibly historic value.

 The Reunification of 1990

 After World War I, Germany was divided into West Germany and East Germany.
-Up until the reunification in 1990, different stamps were used for each side.
+Until the reunification in 1990, different stamps were used for each side.
 In 1990, a single postage stamp was made to celebrate the reunification.

 The words Deutsche Einheit, meaning German Unification, appeared on the stamp, along with the German flag.